restcord/restcord/docs/_docs/Guild/Modify Guild Channel Positions.md

 ## Description

 Modify the positions of a set of channel objects for the guild.
-Requires &#039;MANAGE_CHANNELS&#039; permission.
+Requires MANAGE_CHANNELS permission.
 Fires multiple Channel Update Gateway events.

 ## Parameters